zohaibjawed940/shopify-ai-assistant/README.md

 Follow standard Shopify app deployment procedures as outlined in the [Shopify documentation](https://shopify.dev/docs/apps/deployment/web).

 ## Contributing
-Please follow the standard Shopify contribution guidelines when making changes to this project.
+We appreciate your interest in contributing to this project.
+As this is an example repository intended for educational and reference purposes, we are not accepting contributions.

 # Remove when dev docs go live